Hixie/isd/servers/src/systems-server/README.md

 transferred and stored.

-Quantities of resources (e.g. in fcStructure features) are specified in terms of the mass (kg) per unit.
+Quantities of resources (e.g. in fcStructure features) are specified in terms of the mass per unit.
 For example, if Iron has a mass per unit of 1000.0, then 10 Iron is equivalent to 10 metric tons of Iron.